johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 The user might originally send some amount of ETH but when the contract calculates the proper ratio of ETH:TOKEN required to add liquidity in their chosen price range, they may have sent additional `ETH` than necessary, which will be returned to them.

 Hopefully that makes sense now.
-I know it's a bit of a wall of text - but feel free to ask clarifying questions if something seems unclear and we'll also use that feedback to improve the lesson overall for everyone.
+I know it's a bit of a wall of text - but feel free to ask clarifying questions if something seems unclear, and we'll also use that feedback to improve the lesson overall for everyone.

 ## Creating `PointsHook.sol`